davepetrov/Gym-Booking-Discord-Bot/README.md

 *  *  *  *  *
 # Donate
 *Please note that the bot is free.
 If you feel that this utility made your life easier, do not hesitate to send a donation :) Enjoy your stress free workout.
-The guarenteed autobooking feature does come at a subscription of 5CAD/month.
-As a free user, you have access to manual bookings through discord*

 To donate, join the public server [here](https://discord.gg/PQzB4mmKMd) and type 'donate' in the donations text chat